Illustrated by Pop Sutthiya Lertyongphati

 “Because you are brilliant at web design.
 I’ve seen your great images on your site.
 I remember your portfolio of Minecraft tactics that you wrote in such a comprehensive way.
 From now on, I want you to do all of your homework online.
 When you’ve built up your website to a sufficient quantity, we’ll share it with the rest of the class as a revision resource.
 Deal?”

 I follow through.
-For once in his school life, Benjamin actually gets recognised for something valuable.
+For once in his school life, Benjamin actually gets recognized for something valuable.
 This wasn’t a participation medal for turning up on Sports Day.
 This was recognition of something significant that Benjamin actually possesses.

 He goes on to raise his achievement by two grades that year – from an E to a C. This amounts to his biggest step-up in progress he has made in school, ever.